Installing Newt on Mac OS¶

 Perform the following to upgrade or install the latest release version of newt.

-If you have installed an earlier version of newt using brew, run the following commands to upgrade to latest version of newt:
+If you previously installed newt using brew, run the following commands to upgrade to newt latest:

 Run the following command to install the latest release version of newt: